Monthly messages from Dr. San Ng , Chief Executive Officer of Yee Hong Centre for Geriatric Care.

 I have invited Yee Hong leaders to acknowledge and reflect on the impact of systemic racism and oppression, and what we can do to address and prevent these impact on future generations.
 Yee Hong’s new 2021-24 Strategic Plan includes objectives to advocate and promote cultural humility, increase access to culturally-appropriate services and care, and to embrace diversity, equity and inclusion.

 Yee Hong was established in 1987 to address the void in culturally-appropriate services and care for seniors.
-Today, we serve our 26,000 seniors, caregivers and families from diverse backgrounds to “Live their lives to the fullest – with health, independence, and dignity.”
+Today, we serve over 15,000 seniors, caregivers and families from diverse backgrounds to “Live their lives to the fullest – with health, independence, and dignity.”
 Yee Hong supports seniors to have the highest quality of life.
 We remove barriers due to language, culture, poverty and other factors.
 Our broad continuum is our hallmark at Yee Hong, where we provide culturally-appropriate, person-centred services and care for seniors living in any setting.

 Please take some time to reflect and consider what meaningful dialogue and action to prevent racism and oppression mean for you.
 We invite you to join us in this important journey.